soundaryaramesh/P2MP-UDP/README.md

-# Peer to MultiPoint Communication using User-datagram Protocol
+# Peer to MultiPoint Communication using User Datagram Protocol
 ##Usage
 The P2MP-UDP implements data transfer from a single client to multiple servers.
 The server should run before any of the clients.